Privacy Policy

 1. What information do we collect

-1.1 your name, job title and name of employer and any personal data you send to us to provide you with legal services;
+• Identity & Contact Data: your name, job title, name of employer, business name and address and any personal data you send to us to provide you with legal services; home address (where you have provided this to us), email address and telephone number;

-1.6 data related to the device you are using to visit our site for use with data analytics to improve our website, products/services, marketing, customer relationships and experiences
+1.5 Technical & Usage Data: Browser type, cookies and analytics data collected via our website and learning, data related to the device you are using to visit our site for use with data analytics to improve our website, products/services, marketing, customer relationships and experiences

 If we are in regular contact with you we may collect more information about our relationship with you.
 If you are a present or past employee of Irish Bookmakers Association we also process certain data about your previous employment with us, including your start and finish date, the departments you worked in and your next place of employment (if any or known to us).

-1. Purpose of processing and legal bases
+1. Purpose of processing and legal basis

 Your personal data is used by us and by third party service providers acting on our behalf for following purposes: